Interactive Solo Ethereum staking guide for Ubuntu OS

 VPN allows the server to access the internet through an intermediary in a form of a VPN server.
 In such case, your server's IP address (and location) is hidden behind the VPN server IP address.
 The disadvantage is the potential instability of the VPN server, in terms of connection speed and possible crashes into offline state.

-Note: If you need to have active Mullvad and Tailscale simultaneously, follow a guide for setting rules for netfilter.
+Note: If you need to have active Mullvad and Tailscale VPNs simultaneously, follow a guide for setting rules for netfilter.

 • Check, you are not logged in as root.
 If so, create a new user with sudo, see section Staking on rented hardware